What is a Registered Childminder?

 This involves:

-• a second assessment by the CEYs to ensure adequate age appropriate toys and equipment are available before children are cared for
+- a second assessment by CEYs to ensure adequate age appropriate toys and equipment are available before children are cared for

 Depending on a successful audit and the outcome of unannounced follow up and pop in visits, the Registered Childminder will be re-registered on an annual basis.
 The annual audit includes self evaluation and consultation with parents.